Although KiwiSaver is commonly known as a retirement fund, it is also an incredibly useful tool to help you in to your first home.

 If you are buying a newly built home or a planning to build, you may be eligible for $2,000 for each year you’ve been contributing – up to a maximum of $10,000 per person.

-As well as your 3%, 4%, or 8% of gross income contribution, your employer is required to put in a further minimum of 3%.
+As well as your 3,4,8 or 10% of income contribution, your employer is required to put in a further minimum of 3%.

-For every $1 you put into your KiwiSaver, the Government will put in 50 cents, up to a maximum of $521.43 per year – free money is good money right?
+And for every $1 you put into your KiwiSaver, the Government will put in 50 cents, up to a maximum of $521.43 per year – free money is good money right?

 Conservative funds – For those who are cautious investors, planning to buy their first home or are nearing retirement.